tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - reverse transcribe RNA with enzyme with terminal transferase activity to add untemplated C nucleotides to 3' end of cDNA
  - template switch oligonucleotide (TSO) containing complementary poly(G) stretch anchors to this untemplated region of C nucleotides and allows reverse transcriptase to switch templates and extend cDNA to end of TSO which includes a common adaptor sequence
  - result is that one pair of primers targeting 5' adaptor and constant region is able to amplify all TCR rearrangements
+# High-throughput immune repertoire analysis with IGoR
+ - IGoR (Inference and Generation Of Repertoires)
+ - quantitative characterization of the statistics of receptor generation
+ - each receptor sequence can be generated in a large number of ways, which they call “scenarios,”: recombination of germline segments, insertions and deletions, and hypermutations (BCRs)
+ - different germline segments can recombine with each other with different frequencies, and the number of insertions and deletions is random, so the overall receptor generation process cannot be described deterministically
 # *HLA-DQA1* and *HLA-DQB1* in Celiac disease predisposition: practical implications of the HLA molecular typing
  - HLA class I and II genes code for cell surface glycoproteins important for antigen presentation and self-recognition by immune cells
  - HLA class I heterodimers consist of α-heavy chain (encoded by *HLA-A/B/C*) and small β-microglobulin